evronylab/STREAM/README.md

 # microsatellite_calling
-Pipeline for genotyping microsatellite loci and calculating mendelian concordance
+Pipeline for genotyping microsatellite loci and calculating Mendelian concordance

+The pipeline processes Illumina sequencing data from target-enriched libraries generated using a custom hybrid capture panel.